Comet Tsuchinshan–ATLAS: Perihelion

-On 7 October the comet entered the field of view of the SOHO Coronagraph, and continued to be visible until 11 October.
+On 7 October, the comet entered the field of view of the SOHO Coronagraph, and continued to be visible until 11 October.
 On 9 October 2024, the comet was 3.5 degrees from the Sun.
-The comet was seen to brighten to a magnitude of −4.9 on that day, becoming one of the brightest comets of the past century.
+The comet was seen brightening to an apparent magnitude of −4.9 on that day, becoming one of the brightest comets of the past century.
+This also made the comet the brightest one observed from the Northern Hemisphere since Comet Hale–Bopp in 1997.
 The total magnitude within 5 arcminutes of the nucleus peaked at −2.9.
-It was the second brightest comet viewed by SOHO since its launch in 1995, after comet McNaught in 2007.
-No observations of the comet with naked eye in daylight were reported, indicating a peak visual magnitude of −2 to −3, while observations of the comet on 9 October with binoculars indicated an apparent magnitude of −3.
+It was the second-brightest comet viewed by SOHO since its launch in 1995, after Comet McNaught in 2007.
+No naked eye observations of the comet in daylight were reported, indicating a peak visual magnitude of −2 to −3, while observations of the comet on 9 October with binoculars indicated an apparent magnitude of −3.

-The comet was recovered in the evening sky on 10 October and the next days became visible with the naked eye.
-It made its closest approach to Earth on 12 October at a distance of 71 e6km.
-On that day the comet was estimated to have an apparent magnitude of 0 and its tail was estimated to be 4 degrees long.
+The comet was recovered in the evening sky on 10 October, and during the next several days, it became visible to the naked eye.
+It made its closest approach to Earth on 12 October, at a distance of 71 e6km.
+On that day, the comet was estimated to have an apparent magnitude of 0, and its tail was estimated to be 4 degrees long.
 The comet after that became dimmer, as it moves away from both the Earth and the Sun, however as the elongation became higher, it was easier to spot, despite the brightening Moon.
-Earth crossed the orbital plane of the comet on 14 October and as a result an anti-tail was observed.
-On 16 October the tail was estimated to be over 20 degrees long photographically.
-The comet faded quickly and by 20 October it had dimmed to 4th magnitude, however the tail was reported to be 10 degrees long with averted vision under dark skies and 17.5 degrees long photographically.
-By 2 November the comet had faded to below magnitude +6 and was no longer visible with naked eye.
+Earth crossed the orbital plane of the comet on 14 October, and as a result, an anti-tail was observed.
+On 16 October, the tail was estimated to be over 20 degrees long photographically.
+The comet faded quickly and by 20 October, it had dimmed to 4th magnitude; however, the tail was reported to be 10 degrees long with averted vision under dark skies and 17.5 degrees long photographically.
+By 2 November, the comet had faded to below magnitude +6 and was no longer visible to the naked eye.

 Between 22 and 26 October 2024, the comet was observed with the Échelle spectrograph FLECHAS, which is operated at the 90 cm telescope of the observatory of the Friedrich Schiller University Jena.
 In the recorded spectra of the comet, strong emission lines of C_{2}, NH_{2}, atomic oxygen and sodium were detected in the wavelength range between 500–700 nm.
 A significant decrease in the strength of the sodium emission lines was observed during the observation period.
 In further spectra of the comet, which were taken with FLECHAS on 3 November 2024, sodium could no longer be detected in emission.

 On 21 October and again on 11 November, the comet was formally dubbed the Great Comet of 2024 by NASA.